Retrocause

 Read more →KPIs That Matter

-The fourth step of the LEVERS operating system.
+The fifth framework in LEVERS OS.
 Not vanity metrics.
-The specific numbers tied to the Revenue Formula that predict — not describe — whether your business is growing.
+The specific numbers tied to the assumptions you most need to validate, and to the Map, that predict whether your business is growing.
 A good KPI dashboard has 2 leading indicators for every 1 lagging indicator.

-The fifth step of the LEVERS operating system.
-Not a fundraising deck — a living decision-making engine driven by your real Revenue Formula and KPIs.
+The sixth framework in LEVERS OS.
+Your financial model, but you don't need to be a CFO to build it or run it.
+A living decision-making engine driven by your real Map and your real KPIs.
 Used weekly to compare actuals to projections and pressure-test every major decision before it's made.

 Read more →Capital-efficient growth